OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On World War I and Trust in Humans.md

 >
 > In the process, we broke trust.

-This deserves some discussion, no?

 Herewith, a series of observations from an amateur historian and student of change.
 ## I was generalizing, but also searching for a moment

-In my Brain, there's this thought: Somewhere After the Alphabet and Before WWII, We Lost Faith in Humans.
+In my Brain, there's this thought: [Somewhere After the Alphabet and Before WWII, We Lost Faith in Humans](https://bra.in/4jQZQE).

-From F. Scott Fitzgerald's debut novel, This Side of Paradise, published in 1920:
+From F. Scott Fitzgerald's debut novel, [This Side of Paradise](https://www.amazon.com/This-side-paradise-Scott-Fitzgerald-ebook-dp-B01MTFL4PS/dp/B01MTFL4PS/jerrymichalskisr), published in 1920:

 > Here was a new generation, grown up to find all Gods dead, all wars fought, all faiths in man shaken.